productaize/bogrod/README.md

 The release notes format is simply a YAML file with a security section:

-    # notes
+    # security:
+    #  - <CVE#> severity status + comment
     security:
     - CVE-2022-999999 high open
-    - CVE-2022-999989 fixed
+    - CVE-2022-999989 high fixed

-This follows the release notes format used by reno, the release notes tools.
+This is a subset of the release notes format used by reno, the release notes tools.

 Syntax